Tests Frequently booked Together

-Hepatitis C virus test is done to diagnose hepatitis C virus (HCV) infection in human body.
-It is as well used to observe the suggested treatment for HCV.
-HCV (hepatitis C virus) results to an infection of the liver that is characterized through liver inflammation and damage.
-Standard test for HCV detects antibodies in the blood that are formed to counter an HCV infection in the body.
-However, other tests observe the presence of viral RNA, the quantity of viral RNA present, or decide the particular subtype of the virus.
+A Hepatitis C virus test is done to diagnose hepatitis C virus (HCV) infection in the human body.
+It is also used to observe the suggested treatment for HCV.
+HCV (hepatitis C virus) results in an infection of the liver that is characterized by liver inflammation and damage.
+The standard test for HCV detects antibodies in the blood that are formed to counter an HCV infection in the body.
+However, other tests observe the presence of viral RNA, and the quantity of viral RNA present, or decide the particular subtype of the virus.

 Why is HCV (Hepatitis C Virus) test done?

-For examining of hepatitis C infection, when you have risk factor elements for the infection.
+When examining hepatitis C infection, you have risk factor elements for the infection.

-For diagnosis of hepatitis C when you might have been exposed to the hepatitis C virus by means of contact with infected blood, or have signs and symptoms associated with liver disease.
+For diagnosis of hepatitis C, you might have been exposed to the hepatitis C virus by means of contact with infected blood, or have signs and symptoms associated with liver disease.

 What does HCV (Hepatitis C Virus) Measure?

-It has been discovered that most infected individuals donot notice any symptoms which makes them ignorant of the condition.
-The acute hepatitis C virus infection may result to few moderate nonspecific symptoms.
+It has been discovered that most infected individuals do not notice any symptoms which makes them ignorant of the condition.
+The acute hepatitis C virus infection may result in a few moderate nonspecific symptoms.
 This chronic infection might also not exhibit any signs and symptoms for a decade or two earlier than inflicting adequate liver damage to have an effect on liver function.

 Hepatitis C virus tests are used to detect people with risk factors, people who have signs associated with hepatitis or liver disease or those who have been exposed to the virus.

 It is possible that the antibody test stays positive even after clearing the infection.
 So to further diagnose, the test is accompanied by a hepatitis C RNA test.
 This identifies the genetic material of the virus.
-A positive result on the RNA test may as well point out the virus is present, the infection has not resolved, and the requirement of treatment.
+A positive result on the RNA test may also point out that the virus is present, the infection has not resolved, and the requirement for treatment.

-Most often, a liver panel test is also prescribed by using the doctor which will encompass a hepatitis C teat to assist ascertain the health of the liver.
+Most often, a liver panel test is also prescribed by the doctor which will encompass a hepatitis C test to assist in ascertaining the health of the liver.

 INTERPRETING HCV (HEPATITIS C VIRUS) RESULTS/OUTCOME

-Q. Who need to be screened for hepatitis C virus?
+Q. Who needs to be screened for hepatitis C virus?

 Screening for HCV infections should be done through: